Case Law & Insurance Contracts - 4 CE Hours

 Social Security has evolved throughout the decades of its existence.
 The course covers the current issues concerning retirement benefits and strategies for maximizing your benefits.
 It outlines benefits for family members, survivor’s benefits, SSI benefits, and disability income benefits.
 Included is a discussion of the misconceptions and challenges in qualifying for the benefits.
 All aspects of Medicare are reviewed as well, including enrollment rules, benefits, and features.

-Identity Theft 4 CE Hours (This course is not approved in IDAHO or HAWAII)
+Identity Theft - 4 CE Hours (This course is not approved in IDAHO, HAWAII, or Virginia)

 Most people have been a victim of Identity Theft, or know someone who has.
 Insurance agents need to stay current on this fast-growing and fast-changing crime in order to properly advise clients on proper risk management and the scope and ramifications of Identity Theft.
 The course explains Identity Theft, how it happens, and the consequences of falling victim to it.
 Also reviewed are ways to minimize exposure, what to do if you have become a victim of Identity Theft, and insurance remedies for Identity Theft.